deluge/rpi-displays/README.rst

     ``sudo usermod -a -G i2c UserName``

+    Now your user got the permission for i2c, but last not least we have to activate the module.

+    ``sudo modprobe i2c-bcm2708``

+    I recommend to put the ``i2c-bcm2708`` in the ``/etc/modules`` files.
+After every reboot, the module will be automatically loaded.

 If you got the adafruit library up and running, you can simply install the latest stable package using the command